omatron22/engine/README.md

 ## Overview

-QmiracTM AI-Driven Knowledge Base is an intelligent system that dynamically gathers, organizes, and synthesizes business data to generate strategic scenarios and recommendations.
+QmiracTM AI-Driven Knowledge Base is an intelligent system that dynamically gathers, organizes, and synthesizes business data to generate strategic scenarios and actionable recommendations.
 This system utilizes a state-of-the-art Retrieval-Augmented Generation (RAG) approach, running entirely offline to ensure data security and privacy.

-The system analyzes your business's strategic assessment data and generates tailored recommendations based on specified risk tolerance, priorities, and constraints.
+The system analyzes your business's strategic assessment data and generates tailored recommendations based on your specified risk tolerance, strategic priorities, and constraints.

-## Features
+## Key Features

 - **Self-Hosted & Offline**: All processing happens locally - no data leaves your system
-- **Intelligent Document Processing**: Ingests PDF, CSV, and other business strategy documents
+- **Intelligent Document Processing**: Automatically ingests PDFs, CSVs, and other business strategy documents
 - **Semantic Search**: Find relevant information quickly across your business data
 - **Strategic Analysis**: Generate comprehensive business strategy recommendations
 - **Customizable Outputs**: Export recommendations as formatted PDF documents
 - **Interactive Interface**: User-friendly command-line and web interfaces

+## How It Works

+1. **Data Ingestion**: Upload your strategic assessment documents, financial data, market analyses, and other business data
+2. **Intelligent Processing**: The system processes and indexes your data using advanced embedding techniques
+3. **Strategic Inputs**: Specify your risk tolerance, strategic priorities, and constraints
+4. **AI-Powered Analysis**: The system analyzes your data and inputs to generate comprehensive strategy recommendations
+5. **Output Generation**: Receive detailed strategy recommendations that can be exported as PDF documents

 ## Requirements